 Open your dataset in the Dataset Designer.

 If you are creating a new query, drag a Query object from the DataSet tab of the Toolbox onto a DataTable, or select Add Query from the TableAdapter's shortcut menu.
 You can also drag a Query object onto an empty area of the Dataset Designer, which creates a TableAdapter without an associated DataTable.
-These queries are limited to returning single values (scalar), or executing UPDATE, INSERT, or DELETE commands against the database.
+These queries can only return single (scalar) values, or run UPDATE, INSERT, or DELETE commands against the database.

-On the Choose Your Data Connection page select or create the connection the query will use.
+On the Choose Your Data Connection screen, select or create the connection that the query will use.

-This page only appears when the designer cannot determine the proper connection to use, or when no connections are available.
+This screen only appears when the designer can't determine the proper connection to use, or when no connections are available.

-On the Choose a Command Type page, select from the following methods of fetching data from the database:
+On the Choose a Command Type screen, select from the following methods of fetching data from the database:

-Use SQL statements allows you to type a SQL statement to select the data from your database.
+Use SQL statements enables you to type a SQL statement to select the data from your database.

-Create new stored procedure — Select this option to have the wizard create a new stored procedure (in the database) based on the specified SELECT statement.
+Create new stored procedure enables you to have the wizard create a new stored procedure (in the database) based on the specified SELECT statement.

-Use existing stored procedures — Select this option to execute an existing stored procedure when running the query.
+Use existing stored procedures enables you to run an existing stored procedure when running the query.

-Right-clicking the main query of a TableAdapter reconfigures the TableAdapter and DataTable schema, whereas right-clicking an additional query on a TableAdapter only configures the selected query.
-The TableAdapter Configuration Wizard reconfigures the TableAdapter definition; the TableAdapter Query Configuration Wizard reconfigures only the selected query.
+Right-clicking the main query of a TableAdapter reconfigures the TableAdapter and DataTable schema.
+Right-clicking an additional query on a TableAdapter, however, configures the selected query only.
+The TableAdapter Configuration Wizard reconfigures the TableAdapter definition, while the TableAdapter Query Configuration Wizard reconfigures the selected query only.

 Global queries are SQL queries that return either a single (scalar) value or no value.
-Typically, global functions perform database operations such as inserts, updates, deletes, and the aggregating of information, such as returning a count of customers in a table or the total charges for all items in a particular order.
+Typically, global functions perform database operations such as inserts, updates, deletes.
+They also aggregate information, such as a count of customers in a table or the total charges for all items in a particular order.

-Dragging a query directly onto the Dataset Designer creates a method that will only return a scalar (single) value.
-While the query or stored procedure you select may return more than a single value, the method created by the wizard will only return a single value.
+Dragging a Query object directly onto the Dataset Designer creates a method that returns only a scalar (single) value.
+While the query or stored procedure you select might return more than a single value, the method that's created by the wizard only returns a single value.
 For example, the query might return the first column of the first row of the returned data.